parca-dev/parca-agent/README.md

                                   Ordered list of local directories to
                                   search for debug info files.
 Defaults to /usr/lib/debug.
+      --debug-info-temp-dir="./tmp/debuginfo"
+                                  The local directory path to store the interim debug info files.
-      --strip-debuginfos          Only upload information needed for
+      --debug-info-strip          Only upload information needed for
                                   symbolization.
 If false the exact binary the agent sees will be uploaded unmodified.
-      --experimental-dwarf-unwinding-pids=EXPERIMENTAL-DWARF-UNWINDING-PIDS,...
-                                  Unwind stack using .eh_frame information for
-                                  these processes.
 ```

 ### Cgroups